nikogura/nikogura.com/ManagedSecrets.md

 Managing a secrets system is like making sausage.
 The diner doesn't care how the sausage gets made.
 They just get to take a bite and enjoy.  *yum*

-## The Tasks any Secrets System has to Handle

-* *Define Secrets*  You need to 'make a secret'.
-This is similar to declaring memory.
-You're making a 'bucket' in your system that can be filled by some value.

-* *Set / Reset Secrets*  This task fills the 'bucket' created in the 'Define Secrets' task.
-It has to be able to be done programmatically so that it can be changed regularly/easily/quickly.

-* *Define / Provide / Revoke Access to Secrets*  Define groups of entities ('roles') who can access the secrets.

-As a MVP, that's pretty much it.
-The rest is all gravy.
-Again, *any* backend system aught to be able to handle those tasks, but they all need to be automated.

-If they're manual, they won't be done as often or as quickly as needed.
-That's just human nature.

 ... to be continued